MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast-desktop.md

 ```

 > [!IMPORTANT]
-> Classic Win32 apps cannot use legacy toast templates (like ToastText02).
+> Classic desktop apps cannot use legacy toast templates (like ToastText02).
 Activation of the legacy templates will fail when the COM CLSID is specified.
 You must use the Windows 10 ToastGeneric templates as seen above.

 ## Step 6: Handling activation